sahadcmd/sahadcmd/README.md

 ❖ Hello, and welcome to my GitHub profile!
 My name is Sahad Mahaboob and I am a self-motivated BTech IT graduate with a deep passion for coding and problem-solving.

-❖ Through practice and experimentation, I have honed my skills in programming languages like C, HTML, CSS, JavaScript, Bootstrap, and jQuery.
+❖ Through practice and experimentation, I have honed my skills in programming languages like C programming, HTML, CSS, JavaScript, Bootstrap, and jQuery.

-❖ Proficient in HTML(5), CSS(3), JavaScript, Bootstrap, jQuery, and C programming.

 ❖ Leveraging my understanding of data structures and algorithms, I can design and implement efficient solutions to complex problems, ensuring optimized performance and scalability in my projects.

 ❖ As a lifelong learner, I remain committed to staying up-to-date with the latest technologies and industry trends, continually expanding my skills and exploring new advancements.

-❖ I am enthusiastic about contributing to open source projects, leveraging my skills and knowledge to make valuable contributions to the wider developer community.
+❖ I am enthusiastic about contributing to open source projects, If you're interested in discussing potential projects or just want to say hello, feel free to reach out to me at <a href="mailto:sahadmahaboob@gmail.com" target="_blank">sahadmahaboob@gmail.com</a>

 ❖ Ultimately, my goal is to continually grow as a developer, refining my skills and expanding my knowledge base.
 I am excited about the possibilities that programming offers and eagerly embrace new challenges and opportunities.